ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 # Working on ESG disclosures as a Sustainability Reporting Manager (SRM)

-In this lab exercise you will learn how to leverae Sustainability Reporting Manager Module of Envizi to help create the ESG disclosures and work on the same.
+In this lab exercise you will learn how to leverage Sustainability Reporting Manager Module of Envizi to help create the ESG disclosures and work on the same.

 In this lab, we will use various role plays who would do the following.
 - Create disclosure